Job losses to hit financial sector again as NIC plans to collapse insurance firms

 It also warned the boards and management of the companies that they would be held liable for liabilities resulting from new contracts entered into.

-The directive to insurance companies to recapitalize from GH¢15 million to GH¢50 million was issued in 2019 and meant to elapse in June 2021.
+The directive to insurance companies to recapitalise from GH¢15 million to GH¢50 million was issued in 2019 and meant to elapse in June 2021.

 It was, however, shifted to the end of January 2022, as a result of the impact of the COVID-19 pandemic on businesses.